Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 Output is `./ARGs/ARG_read_counts/<sample>.curated_ARGs.counts.norm` per sample as well as `./ARGs/ARG_read_counts/<cohort>_allSamples.curated_ARGs.counts.norm` containing all samples in cohort.

 If the cohort has groups (eg treatment groups or timepoints) and these are specified in column 5 of the sample config file, the below script can be run to additionally create a per-group output.
-Note that 'allSamples' in the cohort-level file name will be replaced by the group name in the output:
+The per-group output files will have the same output name format as above, but 'allSamples' will be replaced by the group names:

 ```
-perl collate_normalised_ARG_read_counts_by_groups.pl
+perl ./Scripts/collate_normalised_ARG_read_counts_by_groups.pl
 ```

 Output will be a separate normalised counts file for every group, `./ARGs/ARG_read_counts/<cohort>_<group>.curated_ARGs.counts.norm`.